22.5 session control proxy (Digital UNIX)

 Set of application identifiers, one of which must match the application requested.
 If this attribute value is null, any requested application will match.

-Default: None Value: Set of record
+Default: None Value: Set of simple name source end users

 Set of remote end users for whom this proxy entry applies.
 An unspecified end user implies all end users on the node specified in the same record.
 The record format has two fields: node which has a data type of fullname, and end user which has a data type of enduserspecification.

-Default: None Value: Latin1String
+Default: None Value: Set of record target user

 Local user name under which access is granted.